-In his concise, actionable guide, the world-renowned marketing strategist, speaker, and author shows businesses how to “hijack” the news and build their brand awareness through a variety of examples of companies, politicians, and other public figures who have successfully done it in the past.
+In both the upcoming webinar and his concise, actionable guide, the world-renowned marketing strategist, speaker, and author shows businesses how to “hijack” the news and build their brand awareness through a variety of examples of companies, politicians, and other public figures who have successfully done it in the past.

 News is breaking 24/7, so there’s no shortage of opportunities for you to get started.
 In this summary of Newsjacking, I’ll help you fully understand what newsjacking is and learn how to start infusing it into your content strategy right away.